In this guide, we’ll take a detailed look at the cost of a million dollar life insurance policy for both men and women at a wide range of ages.

 Here’s the bottom line.

-If you give insurance companies more information about your health and lifestyle, they have the opportunity to learn that you are a low-risk applicant and offer you a lower monthly premium rate.
+Giving insurance companies more information about your health and lifestyle allows them to learn that you are a lower-risk applicant.
+And this, in turn, allows them to offer you a lower monthly premium rate.

-So, if you are dangerously under-covered at the moment and/or if it’s worth it for you to spend $10 more per month to avoid the longer application process of a traditional insurer, then we highly recommend going with one of the three online carriers (we recommend Health IQ, and you can find our full review of each of them here: Bestow, Fabric, and Health IQ).
+If you are dangerously under-covered at the moment or if you don’t mind spending ~$10 more per month to avoid traditional insurer’s longer application process of a traditional insurer, then we highly recommend going with one of the three online carriers (we recommend Health IQ, and you can find our full review of each of them here: Bestow, Fabric, and Health IQ).

 If that’s not a worthwhile trade-off for you, go with one of the traditional carriers in the above rate table.
-We highly recommend Haven Life (the online face of MassMutual), which is the only traditional carrier that offers a fully online application.
+We highly recommend Haven Life (the online face of MassMutual), the only traditional carrier that offers a 100% online application.

-If you have any questions, don’t hesitate to leave a comment or shoot us an email (firstname.lastname@example.org).
+If you have any questions, don’t hesitate to leave a comment or shoot us an email at hello [at] getsure.org.

 The GetSure Team